'Hazmat Love' (2016) by Tom Friedman goes on display at Aldrich Contemporary Art Museum, Connecticut, USA

-25 May 2019‘Hazmat Love' (2016) by Tom Friedman is currently on display at the entrance of Aldrich Contemporary Art Museum.
+25 May 2019‘Hazmat Love' (2016) by Tom Friedman is currently on display at the entrance of Aldrich Contemporary Art Museum, Connecticut.
 The sculpture embodies Tom Friedman's unparalleled technical craftsmanship and unique creative philosophy.
 The work depicts two figures, clasping hands and engaged in what could be a dance, embrace or greeting.
 The artist describes the scene as a ‘dystopian romance - love in a toxic environment'.

 Tom Friedman in 'Mad World' at Marciano Art Foundation, Los Angeles, USA